Skip to content

 Materials potentially containing human pathogens (for example, unfixed human specimens, human blood)

-Cell and organ cultures of human origin, human embryonic stem cells, and pluripotent cells and their derivatives
+Cell and organ cultures of human origin (including established cell lines), human embryonic stem cells, and pluripotent cells and their derivatives

 The administration of human or non-human primate cells (primary cultures and established cell lines) or tumors into whole animals